simonf7/autoImage/README.md

 ```
 $allowTrans = null;
 ```
-For example, *file_100x100.jpg* could be requested but *file.png* exists on the server, this will allow the script to convert the PNG file into the requested JPEG.
+For example, *file_100x100.jpg* could be requested but if *file.png* exists on the server, this will allow the script to convert the PNG file into the requested JPEG.
 ```
 $allowTrans = array('png');